NCE Test Prep Workshop

 NCE Exam Format

 The NCE is a computerized exam, comprised of 200 multiple choice questions.
-Topic areas include: Human Growth and Development, Social and Cultural Foundations, Helping Relationships, Group Work, Career and Lifestyle Development, Appraisal, Research and Program Evaluation, Professional Orientation, and Ethics.
+Topic areas include: Professional Counseling Orientation and Ethical Practice, Social and Cultural Diversity, Human Growth and Development, Career Development, Counseling and Helping Relationships, Group Counseling and Group Work, Assessment and Testing Research and Program Evaluation.

 Workshop Location:LIVE Online (Not Recorded - Must attend LIVE)